vvs31415/rust-interop/book/src/c/initial.md

 ## Building and running the code

-The source code for each chapter is avilable in our GitHub repository, and you'll find the initial code here.
+The source code for each chapter is available in our GitHub repository, and you'll find the initial code here.

-Start by checking out the code, and preparing a build directory:
+Start by checking out the code and preparing a build directory:

 ```shell
 $ git checkout git://rust-interop